-Color me surprised when Andrea mentioned to me that she had been warned by that talking to me may not be a good idea.
+Color me surprised when Andrea mentioned to me that she had been warned that talking to me may not be a good idea.
 Why?
-I am just looking for some understanding of the crime?
+I am just looking for some understanding of the crime.
 Who is ok with a justice system that allows people involved in a murder to go free?
-Is that really wrong to want to see he guilty people punished?
-In this case, implicated new people into the crime means that some of the people accused were wrongly accused.
+Is it really wrong to want to see the guilty people punished?
+In this case, new people, implicated into the crime means that some of the people accused were wrongly accused.
 I say this because we have X number of participants in this crime.
-If you put the people that admit to being there, that corroborating evidence supports (ie not false confessions) and people now believed to be involved, knowing the circumstances of the family, the entire narrative put out begins to fall apart.
+If you put the people that admit to being there, the ones linked to the crime by corroborating evidence (not false confessions) and people now believed to be involved, knowing the circumstances of the family, the entire narrative put out for public consumption, begins to fall apart.
 The next question is why?
 Why was a false story with bits of truth sprinkled delivered to the media?
 Why would law enforcement (ie Sir David) misrepresent facts about this crime?
 Why is it a problem to bring the actual facts to light?
 Who benefits by not investigating this crime?

 Let’s go back to these pictures:

 Outside of this case, how many times have you seen Sheriff Morgan hug and console a grieving family member after a murder?
 I would wager that number is zero.
 If the public did not know it prior to this case, these pictures speak volumes.
 There seems to be a personal relationship here.
 These people were not strangers thrown into a situation who were not known to each other.
 Pensacola is a small town.
 I can link together one particular link in Arety Kapatanis.
 Arety was a supporter of Morgan’s first election and she was close to Bud Billings.
-Had someone come to Morgan with the best interest of the family, in a PR situation, to ask that the family laundry not be aired in this investigation?
+Had someone come to Morgan with the best interest of the family, perhaps in a PR situation, asking that the family laundry not be aired in this investigation?
 Possibly.
 But that should not prevent it from being investigated.

-I can understand that completely and maybe as a favor, Morgan agreed to spare a family as well as other people close to his money (ie Arety) from the public ridicule of having to put the Billings’ dirty laundry in public like the career of laundering money, the entire business with the cartels, the “inappropriateness” of relationships in the family, Ashley’s marriage that is falling apart, Blue being halfway out the door after the business debacle and the other general family dysfunction.
+I can understand trying to preserve family dignity completely and maybe as a favor, Morgan agreed to spare a family as well as other people close to his money (ie Arety) from the public ridicule of having to put the Bud’s businesses in public like the career of laundering money, the entire business with the cartels, the “inappropriateness” of relationships in the family, Ashley’s marriage that is falling apart, Blue being halfway out the door after the business debacle and the other general family dysfunction.
 This is the general state of the family at the time of the murder, according to Andrea.
 Why wouldn’t she have reservations when none of these things have been looked at and had to have something to do with the intimacy of this crime?

 Being good investigators, someone checks it out.
-They approach a mentally unstable man who has been up for 3 days, according to a source close to the family, cooking meth in the van they are looking to investigate.
+They approach a mentally unstable man who has been up for 3 days cooking meth in the van they are looking to investigate.
 Of course, his reaction was panic.
 Of course, he was trying to cover it and after seeing the news, he thinks he is going to be linked to this murder.
 He’s a paranoid schizophrenic.
 He would have thought he was being linked if the van had looked nothing like the one on tv.
 He was high and paranoid.
 During this time frame, Patrick’s (Gonzalez Jr.) name came up in the ECSO.
 This leads to a shit storm of speculation of involvement.
 Then after hours of interviews Lenny confesses to the crime in some way.
 He would have confessed to most anything after the number of hours of interviews, which were unlogged, catalogued or recorded in any way.
 This is the point where just enough truth and speculation merge with opportunity.
-I say that because no one could predict the reaction, sleep depravity and severity of the mental illness of Leonard Gonzalez Sr. That was pure luck and it was the catalyst that propelled the story of Morgan’s first official high profile case, that was solved with all the deputies going 60 different ways up until the moment Tama Barber swears to under oath and cross-examination, where they encounter people telling them about the suspects on tv.
+I say that because no one could predict the reaction, sleep depravity and severity of the mental illness of Leonard Gonzalez Sr. That was pure luck and it was the catalyst that propelled the story of Morgan’s first official high profile case, that was solved with all the deputies going 60 different ways up until the moment Tama Barber swears, under oath and cross-examination, that they encounter people telling them about the suspects on TV.
 A measure of ye Old Sheriff that corrupts the investigation by having everyone and their mother seeing and knowing something.
-It also denies justice when people who haven’t even been questioned are put on tv and asserted as being the people who did this horrible crime.
-From that point on investigators chase the story on the news to which they find enough truth to railroad 8 people while leaving the people with the motives, Ashley, Blue, Justin & Cab, and people with incriminating evidence in their possession that cannot be explained away, Hugh Wiggins, who had the gun, bloody gloves and the only thing taken from the robbery.
+It also denies justice when people who haven’t even been questioned are put on TV and asserted as being the people who did this horrible crime.
+From that point on, investigators chase the story on the news to which they find enough truth to railroad 8 people while leaving the people with the motives, Ashley, Blue, Justin & Cab, and people with incriminating evidence in their possession that cannot be explained away, Hugh Wiggins, who had the gun, bloody gloves and the only thing taken from the robbery.
 Would you find comfort if this were the case and it was your family on a slab?
 Why would anyone think Andrea’s questions or mine are a threat to anything?
-If we believed space aliens did this, no one would give it a second thought?
+If we believed space aliens did this, no one would give it a second thought, right?
 But because the speculation IS possible and because this does make sense, it threatens the status quo of what Pensacola knows about this crime.
 It also dents Sir David’s armor that he shined up real pretty for the cameras.
-Would he really look back at his investigation the humbleness he should to find justice?
+Would he really look back at his investigation as a genuine effort find justice?
 HELL NO!